 IX.
-VENDOR SELECTION
+SELECTION OVERVIEW

-The City shall award a contract to the Proposer that meets the Minimum Qualifications of this Solicitation whose Proposal receives the highest-ranking score.
+The City shall award an agreement to the Proposer that meets the Minimum Qualifications of this Solicitation whose Proposal receives the highest-ranking score.
 Responsive proposals will be evaluated by a panel ("Evaluation Panel") consisting of one or more parties with expertise related to the goods and/or services being procured through this Solicitation.
 The Evaluation Panel may include staff from various City departments.
 Proposals will be evaluated based on the criteria outlined above.